IBM-Cloud/terraform-provider-ibm/website/docs/r/iam_user_policy.html.markdown

 layout: "ibm"
 page_title: "IBM : iam_user_policy"
 description: |-
-  Manages IBM IAM User Policy.
+  Manages IBM IAM user policy.
 ---

-# ibm\_iam_user_policy
+# ibm_iam_user_policy

-Provides a resource for IAM User Policy.
-This allows user policy to be created, updated and deleted.
+Create, update, or delete an IAM user policy.
 To assign a policy to one user, the user must exist in the account to which you assign the policy.
+For more information, about IAM role action, see [managing access to resources](https://cloud.ibm.com/docs/account?topic=account-assign-access-resources).

-## Example Usage
+## Example usage

-### User Policy for All Identity and Access enabled services
+### User policy for all Identity and Access enabled services

 ```terraform
 resource "ibm_iam_user_policy" "policy" {